ZeroPatient2004/Stalker2MultiPlayer/README.md

 If you have any questions or issues, feel free to ask for help via the **Issues** section in the repository.

+## VirusTotal

+For safety, you can scan the mod file using **[VirusTotal](https://www.virustotal.com/gui/file/7e77a6fa03834118be04e643e8faecffdff7a7d8715420db7e6a2e54b2e31b21/detection)** to ensure it's free of any malicious content.

 ---

 **Enjoy your game and good luck in the Zone!**